The Reptile: Production

 Initially pitched to Universal Pictures three years earlier as The Curse of the Reptiles, the script was written by Anthony Hinds using his pseudonym, John Elder.
 Hammer producer Anthony Nelson Keys, in an effort to save money, had decided to shoot four films on the same sets with staggered release dates.
 Three of the films, Dracula: Prince of Darkness (1966), The Plague of the Zombies (1966) and Rasputin the Mad Monk (1966) were completed before The Reptile could begin filming.

 As documented in books on Hammer Film's history, actress Jacqueline Pearce disliked wearing the Reptile make-up as she suffered from claustrophobia.
 After this film she vowed never to wear "creature" make-up in her future acting projects.

+Release

-The film was released in some markets on a double feature with Rasputin, the Mad Monk.
-The film's lack of success caused Hammer to revert to limiting itself to more traditional horror products like Dracula Prince of Darkness which was far more successful.
+The film was released in some markets on a double feature with Rasputin, the Mad Monk, opening on this bill in England on 20 February 1966.

 A novelization of the film was written by John Burke as part of his 1967 book The Second Hammer Horror Film Omnibus.

+Home media

+Anchor Bay Entertainment released The Reptile on DVD on 2 November 1999.
+StudioCanal released a Blu-ray and DVD edition in the United Kingdom on 18 June 2012.
+Scream Factory issued a North American edition on 30 July 2019.